Getting an Instant Offer Real Estate Deal For Your Home

 You should choose an offer that works with your moving timeline. iBuyers typically provide flexible closing options.

-Once you have accepted your cash offer and have chosen your move-out date, HomeLight’s Simple Sale aims to get your payment to you within 10 days.
+Once you have accepted your cash offer and chosen your move-out date, HomeLight’s Simple Sale will send your payment within 10 days.

 What makes the modern instant offer unique?